Is There a Dimmer Outlook Ahead for Envista Holdings Corporation?

 Is It Worth Investing in Envista Holdings Corporation (NYSE :NVST) Right Now?

-The average price from analysts is $26.00, which is -$0.28 below the current price.
+The average price from analysts is $26.00, which is $2.32 above the current price.
 NVST currently public float of 158.79M and currently shorts hold a 6.43% ratio of that float.
 Today, the average trading volume of NVST was 1.57M shares.

 NVST’s Market Performance

-NVST stocks went up by 3.14% for the week, with a monthly jump of 8.28% and a quarterly performance of 22.80%, while its annual performance rate touched -8.26%.
-The volatility ratio for the week stands at 3.69% while the volatility levels for the past 30 days are set at 3.55% for Envista Holdings Corporation.
-The simple moving average for the period of the last 20 days is 6.34% for NVST stocks with a simple moving average of 11.39% for the last 200 days.
+NVST stocks went down by -9.17% for the week, with a monthly jump of 4.04% and a quarterly performance of 11.38%, while its annual performance rate touched -16.91%.
+The volatility ratio for the week stands at 4.11% while the volatility levels for the past 30 days are set at 3.74% for Envista Holdings Corporation.
+The simple moving average for the period of the last 20 days is -2.72% for NVST stocks with a simple moving average of 3.10% for the last 200 days.

 Analysts’ Opinion of NVST